Wondering if there are fun things to do in Lake Havasu in Winter?

 That’s right you can rent your own tiki bar to cruise around Lake Havasu.
 You can join others or book a private tour with Cruisin’ Tikis.

-Guided 90 minute cruises depart from London Bridge and explore throughout Thompson Bay.
+The guided 90 minute cruises depart from London Bridge and explore throughout Thompson Bay.

 Cruising on a tiki bar is a unique and fun thing to do in Lake Havasu in the winter.

-Winter Things to do at Lake Havasu without a Boat
+Things to do at Lake Havasu without a Boat

 If you are in Lake Havasu without a boat, don’t worry you can still enjoy the lake.
-There are several water based things to do at Lake Havasu without a boat.
+There are several water-based things to do at Lake Havasu without a boat.

 4. Beach at Lake Havasu – Best way to enjoy the water without a boat